cyclecomputing/condor-agent/README.md

 ## The Submission Proxy

-The CondorAgent instance on a machine can act as a submission proxy for Condor jobs, allowing you to perform "remote" submissions to Condor over a REST-HTTP interface without having to rely on the Condor SOAP API or the `condor_submit -remote` command line submission approach.
-This approach provides some of the convenience of the programmatic SOAP API to the Condor scheduler with some of the speed of the batch processing that occurs when submitting locally using the `condor_q` command.
+The CondorAgent instance on a machine can act as a submission proxy for HTCondor jobs, allowing you to perform "remote" submissions to HTCondor over a REST-HTTP interface without having to rely on the HTCondor SOAP API or the `condor_submit -remote` command line submission approach.
+This approach provides some of the convenience of the programmatic SOAP API to the HTCondor scheduler with some of the speed of the batch processing that occurs when submitting locally using the `condor_q` command.

-To enable proxy submissions on a scheduling machine add the following to the Condor configuration on the machine:
+To enable proxy submissions on a scheduling machine add the following to the HTCondor configuration on the machine:

 	CONDOR_AGENT_SUBMIT_PROXY = True
 	CONDOR_AGENT_SUBMIT_DIR = $(LOCAL_DIR)/submit

-The submission dir is local scratch space that is used for the submission ticket and some log stubs that Condor requires exist during the lifetime of the job.
+The submission dir is local scratch space that is used for the submission ticket and some log stubs that HTCondor requires exist during the lifetime of the job.
 It should be on disk that's local to the system and not remote mounted.
 Issues with remote mounted submission scratch space have been reported with the beta release of this feature.

 To turn the feature on: